 When you go to outpatient care for drug or alcohol addiction treatment, you can receive several types of therapies to help you through recovery.
 A dual diagnosis can help health providers plan an effective therapeutic path for your needs.
 Therapy can help you understand your addiction better, learn coping skills to avoid relapse and help you achieve overall greater well-being.

 Outpatient programs often include support group meetings a few times a week.
 While many people isolate themselves from loved ones when struggling with addiction, group therapy places you with people who understand your situation, triggers and struggles firsthand.
 Isolation can worsen addiction, which is why support groups are beneficial when you’re attempting to recover.

 In group therapy, you’ll find a group of people who can lend their support as you discuss your goals and feel genuinely connected with others.
 You might find groups for specific addictions or ones open to people recovering from any dependence.
 Whatever you prefer, you can find encouragement and accountability when you attend weekly support groups in outpatient treatment.

 Support groups provide a judgment-free space where you can discuss your experiences and urges with others going through the same challenges.
 What’s more, you can find empowerment and encouragement as you share healthy coping strategies and hold each other accountable.
 You can rest assured that you won’t be judged for your experiences and urges since everyone in the room shares similar struggles.

 Overall, support groups provide helpful advice and resources from those who understand your triggers.
 And perhaps most importantly, it can create friendships and mutual healing, which are often beneficial for recovery.

-Often, outpatient treatment centers will also recommend or provide aftercare programs to help you maintain your long-term sobriety and healthy lifestyle.
+Often, outpatient treatment facilities will also recommend or provide aftercare programs to help you maintain your long-term sobriety and healthy lifestyle.
 Forms of post-rehabilitation care include:

 Outpatient programs can also include an individualized post-rehabilitation care plan based on your needs.